MontrealAI/AGI-Alpha-Node-v0/README.md

    ```

 2. Distribute the snapshot alongside the container (`OFFLINE_SNAPSHOT_PATH=/config/snapshot.json`).
 3. When the CLI or monitor detects the snapshot, it switches to offline mode, verifying ENS/stake data locally while continuing to export metrics and owner directives.
+If remote AI providers fail the runtime automatically marks jobs as `local-fallback` while preserving deterministic strategy selection.

 Offline resolution is validated in [`src/services/offlineSnapshot.js`](src/services/offlineSnapshot.js) and covered by [`test/offlineSnapshot.test.js`](test/offlineSnapshot.test.js).